 Dr. Joanna Pierazzo is currently the Assistant Dean, Undergraduate Nursing Programs.
 She joined McMaster University in 1999.
-As an Assistant Professor, she has been immersed in several leadership and educational roles in the School of Nursing.
+As an Associate Professor, she has been immersed in several leadership and educational roles in the School of Nursing.
 Most recently, she completed a three-year term as Chair of Curriculum for the BScN Programs.
 In this role, she provided educational leadership in curriculum and program evaluation across the BScN Consortium.

 Dr. Pierazzo completed her BScN, MScN and Acute Care NP in the School of Nursing at Western.
 She also completed her BEd, followed by a PhD in the Faculty of Education at Western.
 Her doctoral studies specialized in Educational Psychology and Curriculum.